Malmont hill of Draguignan

 Path in the valley south of the saddle under the Malmont hill

 Here you can also meet the small Greek tortoise.
 In the spring they warm up here in the sun.
-Do not touch the animals and do not carry them off the path into the bushes, they are an endangered species!
+Do not touch the animals and do not carry them off the path into the bushes, they are an endangered species in France!

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.